pip-services/pip-services-docs/content/en/python/components/trace/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
     This package provides interfaces and classes used to create different types of tracers.
+The main tools available from this package are a tracer factory and a tracer composite class.
+The first allows to create a factory for tracers, and the second to combine different tracers into one.
+Additionally, it provides tracers that allow to store their contents in memory and logs.
 ---
 ---